What is a service dog?

 It does, right?
 First thing, talk to your doctor.
 Remember, you have to actually need a service dog.
 If your desire is just to have a puppy around all the time, trust me.
 This is not for you.
 Having a dog around 24/7 can be extremely tiring.
 It's hard work keeping up with the training, and very stressful whenever anything goes wrong.
 Dog getting sick in the hotel, other dogs attacking yours, store owners refusing you service and embarassing you for having a dog, invasive questions about your health and why you have one.
 There's a lot of bad that goes with having a service dog, so make sure that the good will outweigh it.

 Afterwards, talk to your doctor.
 Talk about your health, why you feel you need a service dog and exactly what benefits you'll receive from it.
 Not all health providers are pro service dogs, so if you feel strongly that one will benefit you, you may need to get a second opinion.
+A lot of doctors aren't up on the laws regarding service dogs as well.
+So do make sure that you go to the ADA website and familiarize yourself with it.

 Then look in your area.
 There are many dog trainers that provide full training for a variety of service animals.
 Remember, places that specialize in seeing eye dogs are not catch all places for any type of service animal, so do your research and make sure that your trainer can help you with the goals you need.